central-perk/DaVinci/README.md

 # License

-Distributed under the AGPLv3 License.
-See LICENSE.md for more information.
+DaVinci is distributed under the terms of MIT license.

+See LICENSE for details.